Grobobobo/WarOfTheChosenRebalanced/README.md

 ### Cover
 * Cover Defense is further increased to 40/55 from 30/45 - significantly raising the value of cover
-* Base Flanking crit bonus increased to 50% from 40%
+* Base Flanking crit bonus increased to 60% from 40%

 ### Ammo management
 * Reload is now turn ending
 * Pistols and autopistols no longer carry any mobility penalty
 * Sawed-off can now be equipped in a pistol slot

 ### Attachments
 * Attachments now only have 1 tier, and supply is infinite as soon as you research Modular Weapons (do so early)
 * All weapons now start with only 1 attachment slot, and can gain 2 more slots by researching proving ground projects

 Attachments have been rebalanced to:
-* Scope - Gain 5 aim
+* Scope - Gain 5 aim, and decrease
 * Laser sight - Gain 10 crit

 * Hair trigger - After a miss, gain +25 aim